 Is it an anxious experience?

-So let’s talk about your interfaith charity store you did in London this summer.
+So let’s talk about the interfaith charity store you did in London this summer.
 It came at a time when there is a lot of polarity and misunderstanding in the world.
-But I know that wasn’t the objective of the store right?
+But I know that wasn’t the objective of the store, right?

-Well, I guess art that has an objective is usually pretty bad, or it is trying to teach something, not that it can’t teach something.
-On the other hand, my favourite art does teach me something, it’s just not so obvious.
-I’m living in this moment too and for some reason, for the first time in my life I wanted to do something that had to do with religion, and I think since I’m not religious and I’m completely alienated and more dismissive of every religion I felt a pull from that.
+Well, I guess art that has an objective is usually pretty bad, or it is trying to teach something, not that it can’t explain something.
+On the other hand, my favourite art does show me something; it’s just not so obvious.
+I’m living in this moment too and for some reason, for the first time in my life, I wanted to do something that had to do with religion.
+Since I’m not religious, and more dismissive of every religion, I felt a pull from that.
 There was a kind of liberal provincialism from me, especially if you’re going to write off most people in the world, that is provincial, it’s not like I want to to be converted.
 It’s just the way religion comes up, in America it’s like the Christian right or extreme depictions of Muslims.
 It’s all based on very extreme reactions.

-So I was like well, what if I jump into this as a kind of a dummy.
+So I was like well, what if I jump into this as a dummy.
 Can you do that?
 Just stay open and make your way through these discussions and make mistakes.

 How is that working out?

 It is good.
-It’s not one thing because you’re talking about massive groups of people who are different from each other.
-That wasn’t the only part of the project, it wasn’t even the real starting point, the starting point was the store and then a store within a store.
+You’re talking about massive groups of people who are different from each other.
+The starting point was the store and then a store within a store.

 Your parents, in contrast, did have a publishing company dealing with wellness and spiritual titles at one point.
 What was that like?
 Did that affect you in any way?

-I mean, that was more an emphasis on psychic stuff and a version of Buddhism.
-I’ve meditated and I’ve gone on retreats, but I’m not in any way a Buddhist, in fact at this point, everyone meditates.
+I mean, that was more of an emphasis on psychic stuff and a version of Buddhism.
+I’ve meditated, and I’ve gone on retreats, but I’m not in any way a Buddhist, in fact at this point, everyone meditates.